zgosalvez/github-actions-decrypt-secrets/README.md

 ## Usage
 ### Pre-requisites
 Create a workflow `.yml` file in your `.github/workflows` directory.
-An [example workflow](#example-workflow---create-a-release) is available below.
+[Example workflows](#common-workflows) are available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs
 All of these inputs are required